Murgon Music Muster

 Proceeds from the Muster are donated to local and regionally significant charities.
 Each year the Rotary Club of Murgon nominates at least two major beneficiaries who will benefit from the Muster.

-Beneficiaries from this year’s Muster will include the Royal Flying Doctor Service, RACQ Life Flight Rescue and Toowoomba Hospital Foundation with other beneficiaries to be announced later in the year.
+Beneficiaries from the 2019 Muster included the Royal Flying Doctor Service, RACQ Life Flight Rescue and Toowoomba Hospital Foundation.

 The Royal Flying Doctor Service, Blue Care South Burnett and Southern Cross Care (Castra Retirement Home in Murgon) were the major beneficiaries from the 2018 Muster.